 Daniel groaned.
 "I'm exhausted!
 Merchants and businessmen visited me all hours of the day.
 I barely had time to sleep the entire week!"

 His uncle smiled broadly.
 "Who do you think sent all of those merchants to you?
-I knew this was your first visit at the fair, and I wanted to make sure that you would use your time and money wisely, and not waste them on the card games, shows, and other attractions that could steal the attention of a young man."
+I knew this was your first visit at the fair, and I wanted to make sure that you would use your time and money wisely.
+I didn't want you to waste them on the card games, shows, and other diversions that could steal the attention of a young man."

 Keep Them Busy!

-We are like the young merchant in the parable.
+We are all, the Maggid explained, like that young merchant in the parable.
 We find ourselves in an exciting world full of attractions and pitfalls.
-And like the caring uncle, God wanted to make sure that we would be occupied with Torah and mitzvot, so that we would not be led astray by the world's many distractions.
+And like the devoted uncle, God wanted to make sure that we would be occupied with Torah and good deeds, so that we would not be led astray by the world's many distractions.

 (Adapted from Mishlei Ya'akov, pp. 249-250)